hmrc/vat-api/.github/ISSUE_TEMPLATE/support-request.md

 - Onboarding (e.g. registering)
 - Performance metrics

-For any of the above, you **must** contact the software developer support team directly at SDSTeam@hmrc.gov.uk.
-The SDS team do not monitor this repository.
+For any of the above, you **must** contact the Software Developer Support Team directly at SDSTeam@hmrc.gov.uk.
+The SDS Team do not monitor this repository.

 This repository is for technical queries relating to the VAT API.
 We can help with VAT-API technical queries only.